Burlington Baroque

 • CONTACT

-• DISCOGRAPHY
+• DONATE

 Don't Miss It.

-September 18th thru September 21st, 2025.
+September 17th thru September 20th, 2026.

-Juno Award-Winning Period Instrument Orchestra.
+Montreal's Juno Award-Winning Period Instrument Orchestra

-Internationally Acclaimed Soloists.
+Internationally Acclaimed Soloists

-Thursday, September 18, 7:30 p.m.
+Thursday, September 17, 7:30 p.m.

 Featured soloists are: